 The Academy is not involved in any direct fundraising for the trust.
-There are a couple of events held each year within the school to raise funds for other charities, such as the Royal British Legion and Jeans for Genes.
+There are a couple of events held each year within the school to raise funds for other charities, such as the Royal British Legion, NSPCC.
 The Friends of Tudor Court (our Parents Association) organise a number of events throughout the year which benefit the school and their accounts are audited separately to the rest of the academy as they are their own organisation.